 Stalking: Purposefully or knowingly engaging in a course of conduct directed at a specific person that would cause a reasonable person to fear for their safety, the safety of a third person, or suffer other emotional distress.
 “Course of conduct” is two or more acts of maintaining a visual or physical proximity to a person, either directly or indirectly by any action, method, device, or means.

-*Confidential Resource: A resource that is not obligated to report information that is given to them.
-This allows the client to explore their options in a non-pressured environment in order to make informed decisions.
-The only exceptions to this rule are in cases that involve imminent risk of serious harm, emergent hospitalization, or a court order.
-While specific information may be kept confidential, these incidents may be counted for statistical purposes, as per the Clery Act.
+*Confidential Resource: Confidential resources are not obligated to report information that is provided to them.
+This allows individuals to explore their options in a non-pressured environment while they make informed decisions.
+There may be exceptions in cases involving child abuse, imminent risk of serious harm, emergent hospitalization, or a court order.
+In addition, non-identifying information about violations of the Sex Discrimination and Sexual Misconduct policy may be submitted to the Department of Public Safety for purposes of the anonymous statistical reporting under the Clery Act.